 Ease of Use

-On the other hand, if you’re trying to learn marketing automation for the first time and need a solution that gives you simple, intuitive access to a wide range of marketing functions, you might be better off with HubSpot.
+On the other hand, if your team needs a marketing automation solution that gives you intuitive access to a wide range of marketing functions, you might be better off with HubSpot.
 In the software industry, ease-of-use is a powerful asset, as evidenced by its impact on user satisfaction and a product’s viability.
 For this and other reasons, HubSpot’s average user rating across software review sites is over half a point higher than Marketo’s.

 In many ways, marketing automation and customer relationship management (CRM) are mutually dependent.
 That’s why most businesses shop for an MA solution that integrates with their CRM or vice versa.
-HubSpot offers its own built-in CRM, as well as basic integrations with popular systems such as Salesforce, SugarCRM, Microsoft Dynamics, and Zoho, among others.
+HubSpot offers its own built-in CRM, as well as integrations with popular systems such as Salesforce, SugarCRM, Microsoft Dynamics, and Zoho, among others.

 Successful marketing is driven by insight, and insight comes from data — data about customers, content, engagement, and business deliverables.
 A marketing automation solution without practical data analytics tools is little more than an email robot.
 Both Marketo and HubSpot give marketers and managers access to a set of powerful analytics tools for tracking campaign programs and pulling reports.
 And both solutions provide reporting on marketing efforts and revenue fluctuations and can tie revenue to campaigns.

-If you’re a small to mid-size business looking to bring more visitors to your site and nurture leads without the steep learning curve of enterprise software, you might be better served by HubSpot.
-If you’re a larger B2B company looking for a custom-built solution to align prospect engagement with business goals, you should consider Marketo.
+If you’re a growing business looking to bring more visitors to your site and nurture leads with a marketing automation software of enterprise capabilities, you might be better served by HubSpot.
+If you’re a large B2B company looking for a custom-built solution to align prospect engagement with business goals, you should consider Marketo.

 Then again, these aren’t the only two fish in the sea.
 New products continue to appear in the market, each with a slightly different feature set than its competitors.
 For more help narrowing down your options, complete the form on our marketing automation software page or contact us to get a custom list of solutions that match your business needs.